mmbman/Katagiri/miscellaneous.md

 ##### [Arts and Buddhism](1983-10-29-Arts-and-Buddhism)

-Katagiri Roshi discusses what the true purpose of Buddhism is, which intersects with a discussion of Buddhistic art. *Bendo* means to expend our every possible effort toward *the way*, not for the purpose of satisfying our desires.
+Katagiri Roshi discusses what the true purpose of Buddhism is, which intersects with a discussion of Buddhistic art. *Bendo* means to expend our every possible effort toward *the way*, not toward satisfying our desires.

 ---